Honestly, I am many things. We all are, right?

 I began blogging in the year after traveling to Bali.
 Photography naturally followed.
 Visual details have always been a part of me, tormenting in a way that only beholding the beautiful can finely achieve.
 For much of my life, I thought it was normal to observe these things and to hold them inside, piled atop one another until I would shut down on occasion under the sheer abundance of it all.
 Once I found my way back to my camera, something I had studied in my early twenties, I realized that I had a medium that allowed me to reflect the things I see and experience; and to no longer hold them inside.
 I use cameras as another means to connect.
 In the process of sharing the images I create, and the stories that stand beside them, I discover who I am, where I fit, and how we all fit together.

 Since making an appearance in this online world, I have had opportunities to travel to India, Uganda, the UK, Amsterdam, Mexico, and around my own country.
 I have made meaningful friendships with people from all over the globe.
 And, more than anything, it is through these relationships that I have recognized my most true and authentic offering.
 I know for sure that I am here to see and to connect, to offer legitimacy to our longings, and to know beauty as a birthright.
-I do this now with imagery, with language, and through direct one-on-one consulting.
+I do this now with imagery, with language, and through personal and group experiences.
 Through all of this, my original intent is met: to seek, find, and travel through doorways to freedom.
+To love more and be happy.

 As I’ve grown into the fullness of myself, I have acquired a few degrees: